Confidence Intervals for Seroprevalence: Introduction

 To address the erratic coverage probabilities in standard confidence interval constructions, we consider several alternative approaches based on test inversion.
-Test inversion is an approach to confidence interval construction that exploits the duality between tests of the value of a parameter and confidence intervals for that parameter.
 A test inversion confidence interval for a parameter $\theta$ consists of the set of points $\theta_0$ for which the null hypothesis $H( \theta_0 ):\theta = \theta_0$ is not rejected.
-For parameters $\theta$ where the corresponding null hypothesis $H( \theta_0 )$ is simple, the application of test inversion is typically straightforward.
-By contrast, for parameters where the corresponding null hypothesis is composite, the application of test inversion is not immediate.
-This is the case for seroprevalence.
+For parameters $\theta$ where the corresponding null hypothesis $H( \theta_0 )$ is simple, the application of test inversion is straightforward.
+However, when the corresponding null hypothesis is composite, as in the case of seroprevalence, the application of test inversion is not immediate.

-Therefore, in Section \ref{sec: inversion intervals}, we discuss the general problem of test inversion for parameters whose corresponding null hypotheses are composite, and we develop several approaches to this general problem.
+Thus, in Section \ref{sec: inversion intervals} we explore the general problem of test inversion for parameters whose corresponding null hypotheses are composite.
 We consider both methods based on asymptotic or bootstrap approximation and methods with finite-sample guarantees.
-In the later case, a maximization of $p$-values over a nuisance parameter space is required.
-Similar constructions are considered in \cite{bergerboos:1994} and \cite{silvapulle:1996}.
+In the later case, a maximization of $p$-values over a nuisance parameter space is required, as in \cite{bergerboos:1994} and \cite{silvapulle:1996}.
 In practice, this maximization is carried out over a discrete grid.
 We provide a refinement to such an approximation that maintains the finite-sample coverage requirement.
 We take particular care in requiring that the confidence intervals that we develop behave well at both endpoints; that is, we require that they are equi-tailed.\footnote{A $1-\alpha$ confidence interval is equi-tailed if the probabilities that the parameter exceeds the upper endpoint or is below the lower endpoint of the interval are both near or below $\alpha/2$.
 That is, an equi-tailed $1-\alpha$ confidence interval should be given by the set of points satisfying both an upper and a lower confidence bound, each at level $1-\alpha/2$.}